-As a school of the Uniting Church in Australia, the Christian faith is a core element of our identity.
-It underpins and informs our values, activities and attitudes.
-In the daily life of the College, this faith is expressed in many settings, including Chapel services, assemblies, pastoral care programs and the classroom.
-All students, from Kindergarten to Year 12, are encouraged to explore and express their spirituality in a manner appropriate to their age and understanding.
-We seek to foster the discovery and development of faith, whilst at all times respecting the diversity of our community.
+As a school of the Uniting Church in Australia, the Christian faith is a core element of Pymble’s identity.
+It underpins and informs the College’s values, activities and attitudes.
+In the daily life of the College, this faith is expressed in many settings, including Chapel services, assemblies, Pastoral Care programs and the classroom.
+All students, from Kindergarten to Year 12, are encouraged to explore and express their spirituality in a manner appropriate to their age, understanding, and their own cultural and faith background.
+Pymble seeks to foster the discovery and development of faith, whilst at all times respecting the diversity of our community.

 The College is proud of its Christian heritage and identity which brings a spiritual dimension into the daily life of its students and community.
 Pymble’s identity as a Uniting Church school informs its traditions as well as its practices.
 This includes the foundational College values of Care, Courage, Integrity, Respect and Responsibility, as well as its worship and spiritual practice.

 The Uniting Church in Australia is a church which believes that we have been called to embody the teachings of Christ through our love of one another.
 This informs Pymble’s high priority on social justice and inclusion.
 The Uniting Church’s emphasis on “Unity in Diversity” is embodied at Pymble in its inclusivity and respect for all as an expression of God’s love through us.
 The College promotes the practice of embodying the teachings of Christ and embraces students and families of all faiths and cultural backgrounds.
 Pymble’s diversity ultimately makes the school a richer community to belong to.